American Mafia: Prohibition era

 On January 16, 1919, prohibition began in the United States with the 18th Amendment to the United States Constitution making it illegal to manufacture, transport, or sell alcohol.
 Despite these bans, there was still a very high demand for it from the public.
 This created an atmosphere that tolerated crime as a means to provide liquor to the public, even among the police and city politicians.
-While not explicitly related to Mafia involvement, the murder rate during the Prohibition era rose over 40%—from 6.8 per 100,000 individuals to 9.7—and within the first three months succeeding the Eighteenth Amendment, a half-million dollars in bonded whiskey was stolen from government warehouses.
+While not explicitly related to Mafia involvement, the murder rate during the Prohibition era rose over 40%—from 6.8 per 100,000 individuals to 9.7—and within the first three months succeeding the Eighteenth Amendment, a half a million dollars in bonded whiskey was stolen from government warehouses.
 The profits that could be made from selling and distributing alcohol were worth the risk of punishment from the government, which had a difficult time enforcing prohibition.
 There were over 900,000 cases of liquor shipped to the borders of U.S. cities.
 Criminal gangs and politicians saw the opportunity to make fortunes and began shipping larger quantities of alcohol to U.S. cities.
 The majority of the alcohol was imported from Canada, the Caribbean, and the American Midwest where stills manufactured illegal alcohol.

-Al Capone's culturally publicized violent rise to power in Chicago made him an ever-lasting criminal figure of the Prohibition era.
+Al Capone's culturally publicized violent rise to power in Chicago made him an everlasting criminal figure of the Prohibition era.

 In the early 1920s, fascist Benito Mussolini took control of Italy and waves of Italian immigrants fled to the United States.
 Sicilian Mafia members also fled to the United States, as Mussolini cracked down on Mafia activities in Italy.
 Most Italian immigrants resided in tenement buildings.
 As a way to escape the poor lifestyle, some Italian immigrants chose to join the American Mafia.